polyaxon/polyaxon/docs/resources/vision.md

 How we're going to make it easier and faster for today's practitioners to build machine learning applications.
 In short, we will:

- * Favor enough profitability over funding, to keep product improvement faster and more focused.
+ * Keep product improvement faster and more focused.
  * Make basic data science steps intuitive while hiding any unnecessary complexity.
  * Expose major open-source tooling and initiatives.
  * Make model development reviewable and continuous.